-^{}Graduate Advisors do not provide any information about course selection, program area requirements, emphasis area curriculum, or other academic questions.
+Graduate Advisors do not provide any information about course selection, program area requirements, emphasis area curriculum, or other academic questions.
 Students must go to their faculty advisor for questions on these issues.

-School (The Grad School) is committed to a diverse campus climate, enhancement of the graduate experience and the development of all students as global citizens.
+The Graduate & Professional School (The Grad School) Governance exceptional service and commitment to the highest standards, The Grad School advocates for graduate education at Texas A&M and throughout Texas.
+The Graduate & Professional School (The Grad School) is committed to a diverse campus climate, enhancement of the graduate experience and the development of all students as global citizens.